 This month you can cut back your ornamental grasses, cut them close to the ground allowing for new growth in the spring.
 Moss will start growing on lawns before the grass, so now is the time to start killing it with ferrous sulphate.

-Put up bird nesting boxes this month – it’s the last chance before tits start looking for a suitable residence and trim deciduous hedging before birds start nesting.
+Put up bird nesting boxes this month – it’s the last chance before tits start looking for a suitable residence.
+You can also trim deciduous hedging before your birds start nesting.
 Keep feeding the birds!
 The weather is still cold this month so hang fat balls and keep bird feeders topped up.

 taken from RHS

 Looking to add texture to your garden?
 Ornamental grasses are perfect for adding texture, movement, colour and even height to a garden planting scheme.
 They can be used to complement other plants by softening lines and adding a contrasting look that enhances the overall garden…